MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

 #### <a name="language_keywords"></a>Language keywords instead of framework type names for type references

 This style rule can be applied to local variables, method parameters, and class members, or as a separate rule to type member access expressions.
-A value of **true** means prefer the language keyword (e.g. `int` or `Integer`) instead of the type name (e.g. `Int32`) for types that have a keyword to represent them.
+A value of **true** means prefer the language keyword (for example, `int` or `Integer`) instead of the type name (for example, `Int32`) for types that have a keyword to represent them.
 A value of **false** means prefer the type name instead of the language keyword.

 The following table shows the rule names, rules IDs, applicable programming languages, and default values: